Budgeting & Saving Money - February 18th

 Scheme: A savings account product offered by a KiwiSaver provider.

 Tax rate: Members pay tax on the amounts in their KiwiSaver funds.
-This can be between 10.5% to 28% of your income, depending on your salary and income from investments.
+This can be between 10.5% and 28% of your income, depending on your salary and income from investments.

 Trustee fee: A fee charged to pay the trustees who oversee the fund and provide associated services.